evido/wotreplay-parser/README.md

 * `output` is optional, the program will then write to stdout
 * `input` and  `output` are relative to root
 * `root` should contain a folder maps with the images to maps and the arena definitions
-* `size` specifies the output dimensions of the generated image (for image output types)
-* `rules` specify drawing rules to be used for output type class-heatmap

 ## Create Heatmaps